 Global Thought Leader Symposia

-The Whitestone Foundation dba Whitestone Publications announces its inaugural online thought leader symposium entitled “The Existential Crisis of Learning and the Future of the Knowledge Economy”.
+The Whitestone Foundation held its inaugural online thought leader symposium entitled “The Existential Crisis of Learning and the Future of the Knowledge Economy” on Nov.
+12, 2025.
+Watch the video.

 The global economy, with which the US economy is inextricably intertwined, within the last few decades has morphed without question into a knowledge economy.
 Artificial intelligence, or AI, has accelerated and deeply augmented this transformation.